 All of this, unfortunately, means that Disney’s Hollywood Studios is in “transition mode” right now.
-If you’re planning a once in a lifetime trip and are dead-set on doing every park at Walt Disney World, by all means, go.
-You’ll still have a good time.
-However, if I were going to skip any park this year or thinking about devoting a day to Universal Orlando, Disney’s Hollywood Studios would be the one to get skipped.
+You’ll still have a good time at Disney’s Hollywood Studios, particularly at night, but the park definitely is undergoing some growing pains.
+In fact, if I were going to skip any park this year or thinking about devoting a day to Universal Orlando, Disney’s Hollywood Studios would be the one to get skipped.
+(Consult our Universal Orlando Trip Planning Guide for more info on visiting those parks.)

-FastPass+ is somewhat important for Disney’s Hollywood Studios (read more about FastPass+ in our MyMagic+ FAQ), especially if you want to do Toy Story Mania.
-The Studios uses a tiered system for FastPass+, and my top picks for each tier are as follows: Toy Story Mania (Tier A) plus Tower of Terror and Star Tours (Tier B).
-For the plan, we’ll assume you are able to make the recommended FastPass+ selections.
+FastPass+ is somewhat important for Disney’s Hollywood Studios (read more about this in our Ultimate Guide to FastPass+ at Walt Disney World), especially if you want to do Toy Story Mania.
+The Studios uses a tiered system for FastPass+, and that guide offers our recommended FastPass+ selections.

 Alright, now on with the 1-day touring plan for Disney’s Hollywood Studios.
 Here’s what we’d do on an ideal day in DHS…

 ROCK AND ROLL! – You’re up early, bright eyed, and ready to rock.
 Do exactly that by heading to Rock ‘N’ Roller Coaster.
-You don’t have a FastPass+ for this, and presumably won’t be able to get a day-of one after you’re done with your other FastPasses, so you might as well do this first thing to avoid the crowds.
+If you’re a thrill ride junkie, you might want to get a FastPass+ for this in advance and also rope drop it so you can do it twice; if you do it first thing it’s possible to do it a couple of times via standby before crowds show up (depending upon the season).

 Cupcake Time – This is our second plan with an early morning cupcake stop, and it might seem crazy to burn those critical morning hours getting cupcakes, but really, on a moderately crowded day, you shouldn’t run into any issues with lines at Disney’s Hollywood Studios, as most of what you’ll be doing is shows that have high capacity.
-With that in mind, head to Starring Rolls for one of Disney’s Best Cupcakes, the Butterfinger Cupcake.
-It will make you feel a little better about having chosen to visit the Studios! 😉
+With that in mind, head to Trolley Car Cafe (the Starbucks location at Disney’s Hollywood Studios) for one of Disney’s Best Cupcakes, the Butterfinger Cupcake/Chocolate Toffee Cupcake.

 Shows & Stuff: Part I – Disney’s Hollywood Studios has a bunch of shows that are arguably worth seeing.
 These include the Frozen Sing-along, Beauty and the Beast: Live on Stage, Voyage of the Little Mermaid, Indiana Jones Epic Stunt Spectacular, and MuppetVision 3D.
 The only one of these that I absolutely implore you to see is MuppetVision.